 A: We have always had a symbol, not a mascot, and that distinction carries with it a certain honor that has always reflected the dignity of Illinois.
 No other symbol better mirrors the quality of unity that we share with Illini past and present than the Chief, and nothing else could fill the void left by over 80 years of tradition.

-Q: Am I helping anything by yelling "racist" at people?
+Q: Am I helping by accusing others of being "racist"?

 Have a question we don't have answered here?
 Click here to ask your own!